Suraj520/CognitiveAnnotationTool/README.md

 #### Made with Dlib
 <a href="https://github.com/davisking/dlib"> Dlib </a>

-#### Future Work
+#### Future Work(Contribution appreciated :))
-1. I plan to remove python backend of the Annotation tool with C++ for better realtime performance.
+1. Remove python backend of the Annotation tool with C++ for better realtime performance.
-2. I plan to support various format of annotations used in commonly used Object detection architectures like Yolo, Architectures in Tensorflow Object detection besides the currently supported RetinaNet and Dlib's HOG+SVM/DNN_mmod object detector algorithms.
+2. Enable support for various format of annotations used in commonly used Object detection architectures like Yolo, Architectures in Tensorflow Object detection besides the currently supported RetinaNet and Dlib's HOG+SVM/DNN_mmod object detector algorithms.

 ## License
 This project is licensed under the LGPLv3.0 License - see the [LICENSE.md](LICENSE.md) file for details